nongiach/QuicKeepass/README.md

 ## New features?
 * Tell me what you need :)
-* Maybe we will remember the required password using the windows title..
+* Maybe we will remember the required password using the windows title.. <= already implemented, just need to push the bash tricks
+* if Term in title "Return" instead of "Tab" between user and password

 ----
 By [@chaignc][] [#HexpressoTeam][hexpresso].